RhythmOne: AllMusic

 AllMusic is an online database which provides access to information about songs, albums, musicians, bands, and musical styles alongside staff-authored news, reviews, biographies, ratings and recommendations.
 Initially published in book form in 1991 as the All Music Guide, the content is now freely available to the public for online reference and information as well as available via licensing for point-of-sale systems, media players, and online music stores.

 Guide series

 RhythmOne also produces the AllMusic guide series that includes the All Music Guide to Jazz and the All Music Guide to the Blues.
 Vladimir Bogdanov is the president of the series.

 AllMovie

 AllMovie, launched in 1994 as the All Movie Guide, provides access to information about actors, films, and filmmakers with staff-authored news, reviews, ratings, and recommendations.
 It offers limited information about Television productions, focused mainly on those released on DVD.
-Like AllMusic, this content is also available via licensing to point-of-sale systems, media players, and online stores.
+Like AllMusic, the content is also available via licensing to point-of-sale systems, media players, and online stores.